Encore! Kids: Carnival of the Animals 2018/19

 Private-Public Partnership: Minimal indirect costs are provided through the school district, such as the performance venue, busing the children to the performance, logistical support, and integration of the program into existing music instruction in the schools.
 The key component of the partnership is exploring synergistic ways to connect the larger community with the project to enable private funding.
 The School System is in a unique position to educate parents about the program to create community ownership and support.

 Integration with Common Core, Standards of Learning: According to participating Music Educators in NC, Encore!
 Kids easily integrates into the existing teaching standards in place for Music Teachers.
 The program is intended to enhance, not replace, the existing curriculum.
 Teachers report that due to the Encore!
 Kids program and their students looking forward to and preparing for the culminating interactive concert that the classroom experience improves significantly.

 Technological innovation: Encore!
-Kids will experience annual iterations based on the existing platform, incorporating cutting edge educational software and integration into the culminating performances of new technologies, such as VR and hologram imagery.
-Additionally, beginning as early as Spring 2017, an online platform of integrated software innovations will be made available to participating schools, both online and in downloadable versions, to enhance the preparation experience for culminating concerts as well as provide ongoing learning opportunities for students at home.
+Kids will experience annual iterations based on the existing platform, incorporating cutting edge educational software and integration into the culminating performances of innovative technologies, such as 3D-printed instruments, VR and hologram imagery.